BlueSG: Former operations and fleet

+BlueSG operations

-Anyone aged 21 years and above with a valid Singapore driving license, ASEAN driving license or an International driver's permit can sign up for the service through the BlueSG mobile application or their official website.
-Users can choose between 2 rental plans, with per minute fees of S$0.36 (increased from S$0.33 from 1 March 2021).
-An available car can be booked through the mobile application or at the charging station itself.
-A parking space can also be reserved through the application prior to returning the car to the charging station, or users can park at any available lot that is not already reserved.
+Anyone aged 21 years and above with a valid Singapore driving license, ASEAN driving license or an International driver's permit could sign up for the service through the BlueSG mobile application or their official website.
+Users could choose between 2 rental plans, with per minute fees of S$0.36 (increased from S$0.33 from 1 March 2021).
+An available car could be booked through the mobile application or at the charging station itself.
+A parking space would also be reserved through the application prior to returning the car to the charging station, or users can park at any available lot that is not already reserved.